-With lectures, readings, music, art exhibitions, and a celebration of International Education Week, Queens College is especially busy in November.
+With lectures, readings, music, and art exhibitions, Queens College is especially busy in November.
 Whatever your age or your interest, we’re sure to offer something that will appeal to you.
 Stop by our beautiful, 80-acre campus and experience Queens College for yourself!

 On this page we highlight just a handful of the activities scheduled at QC this month.
 To find a comprehensive listing, visit the QC monthly calendar and also the CUNY Month site.

 But Queens College is more than just events.
 Check out our Study Abroad program, one of the most active and diverse programs in New York City, to see where in the world your education can take you.
 And we invite you to take a tour of our campus to find out more about what a Queens College education is all about.

 Each year Queens College offers cultural and academic programming focusing on a different nation—an endeavor that reflects the college’s commitment to global education.
 The focus during academic year 2014-15 is on the Republic of South Africa, the country that produced leaders such as Nelson Mandela, Desmond Tutu, and Steven Biko; writers such as Nadine Gordimer, Bessie Head, Alan Paton, J. M. Coetzee, Mark Mathabane, and Athol Fugard; a multifaceted tourist industry that includes heritage sites, wildlife preservation, renowned vineyards, and surf destinations; globally popular musicians such as Hugh Masekela and Die Antwoord; and award-winning films such as Oliver Schmitz’s Mapantsula and Chris Curling and Pascoe Macfarlane’s Last Grave at Dimbaza.